-Dr. Douglas Dukofsky works as a chiropractor.
-His clinical interests include scoliosis, activator methods, and laser treatment.
-Dr. Dukofsky's average rating from his patients is 4.5 stars out of 5.
-He is in-network for Self-Pay/Uninsured and Medicare insurance.
-Dr. Dukofsky has received the following distinction: Magna Cum Lata.
+Dr. Douglas Dukofsky specializes in chiropractic.
+Dr. Dukofsky's clinical interests include scoliosis, activator methods, and laser treatment.
+He has received a 4.5 out of 5 star rating by his patients.
+He honors Self-Pay/Uninsured and Medicare insurance.
+He has received the distinction of Magna Cum Lata.

-Dr. Vincent Zara practices chiropractic in Floral Park, NY.
-Patients gave him an average rating of 5.0 stars out of 5.
-He is professionally affiliated with Glen Cove Hospital.
+Dr. Vincent Zara specializes in chiropractic and practices in Floral Park, NY.
+Patient reviews placed him at an average of 5.0 stars out of 5.
 Dr. Zara accepts Medicare insurance.
-Dr. Zara's practice is open to new patients.
+He is affiliated with Glen Cove Hospital.

 A chiropractor is a licensed healthcare professional that focuses on restricted movement or inflammation in the joints of the musculoskeletal system that may be putting pressure on the spinal column and nerves.
 These impingements, as they are known, are thought to affect the health of the entire body.
 Chiropractors use non-invasive techniques to adjust the restricted joints with the goal of reducing pain and increasing mobility.
 Chiropractic is generally categorized as alternative or complementary medicine.